Highly Ranked Globally

 The Chinese University of Hong Kong ranks 46th in the world in the field of Economics and Econometrics (QS World University Rankings by Subject 2017).

 Over the last few decades, the CUHK Department of Economics has nurtured many distinguished alumni, who have contributed in different sectors of the community.
 Some of them have become professors in prestigious universities.
-Others have become well-known businessmen and government officials, for example, Mr. Vincent Cheng, the first Chinese Chairman of HSBC, and Mr. Kwok Kwok Chuen, former Principal Economist at HKSAR Government.
+Others have become well-known businessmen and government officials, for example, Mr. Vincent Cheng, the first Chinese Chairman of HSBC, and Mr. Kwok Kwok Chuen, former Government Economist at HKSAR Government.

 The Department of Economics is renowned for its strength in research in the Chinese economy, economic theory and labour economics.
 It is also the only economics department in Hong Kong with two Nobel Laureates among its staff.